jtamboli07/BPMEWorkshop/getting_Started.md

 Complete the setup and move to the next section.

 # Understanding Case Management Methodology
-The Next Step is to understand how the Case Management Methodology is implemented in the BPM solution.
+The Next Step is to understand the implementation of the Case Management Methodology in the TIBCO BPM solution.
 ### Next Step : [Understanding Case Management Methodology](case_Management.md)

 # Understanding the used case